 Only 5 Days Vacation Per Year.
 Sickness Deducted from Here

-Yes you read that correctly.
-While hagwons do have less vacation time than public schools in Korea, 5 days is stingy.
-Actually the funny thing is that Lykeion try and make it sound as though you have a whopping 7 days vacation by including the weekend… that you have off anyway.
+Actually, the funny thing is that Lykeion tries and make it sound as though you have a whopping 7 days vacation by including the weekend… that you have off anyway.
 Sigh.

 If you are sick, your sick days are deducted from your vacation period.
 I got sick with norovirus while teaching in Korea (which I suspect I got from a student).
 I had to take two days off which were deducted from my vacation.

 Employees Required to Accompany Employer to the Korean Immigration Office to Notify of Termination

 This is just a strange clause to find in a Korean hagwon contract.
 It’s not necessary for the Teachers to accompany the school to the Korean Immigration Office.

 The sheer mention of this suggests that they are trying to pull something.
 Just one more obscurity in the contract.